Table of Contents

 Social media has profoundly changed the way we interact with others, particularly for young people who have grown up alongside social media’s growth and fallen victim to its addictive qualities.
 Over the last decade, researchers have been investigating the relationship between mental health and social media.
 It is clear that social media platforms like Facebook, Instagram, Snapchat and TikTok can cause symptoms of depression; however, there is also research that shows those who already present signs of depression are more likely to engage with social media in harmful ways.

 It’s important to set boundaries for social media within your household.
-Social media has allowed unprecedented access to communities and information; however, overuse and addiction to these platforms can create unhealthy relationships and dependencies.
+Social media has allowed unprecedented access to communities and information; however, overuse of these platforms can create unhealthy relationships and dependencies.

 Be mindful of how social media makes you feel.
 Check in with yourself before and after logging on.
 If you realize that your time spent online overwhelms your day and symptoms of loneliness, dissatisfaction, or sadness are increasing—it might be time to reevaluate your relationship with these platforms.